No. 47 Squadron RAF

-No. 47 Squadron of the Royal Air Force operates the Lockheed C-130 Hercules from RAF Brize Norton, Oxfordshire, England.
+No. 47 Squadron is an inactive squadron of the Royal Air Force.
+Formed in 1916, it saw service during the First World War in the UK and in Greece.
+Between the wars it served in Egypt and Sudan, and at the outbreak of the Second World War undertook bombing operations against Italian positions in Eritrea.
+Later it was based in Libya and Tunisia, taking part in anti-shipping operations in the Mediterranean.
+In 1944 the squadron moved to India, and began operations against the Japanese in Burma and elsewhere.

+After the end of the war, it became a transport squadron, and returned to the United Kingdom.
+In 1968 it began a long association with the Lockheed Hercules, becoming part of the Lyneham Transport Wing.
+Subsequently, it was based at RAF Brize Norton, Oxfordshire, until it was disbanded in 2023.

 History

-First formation
+First World War

 No. 47 Squadron Royal Flying Corps was formed at Beverley, East Riding of Yorkshire on 1 March 1916 as a home defence unit, protecting Hull and East Yorkshire against attack by German Zeppelins, being equipped with a mix of aircraft, including Armstrong Whitworth F.K.3s, FK.8s and Royal Aircraft Factory BE.12s.
-After six months training and flying defensive patrols, it was split up, with two flights joining 33 Squadron, and the remainder being sent to Salonika in Greece, to support forces fighting on the Macedonian Front, arriving on 20 September 1916.
+After six months training and flying defensive patrols, the squadron was sent to Salonika in Greece, to support forces fighting on the Macedonian Front, arriving on 20 September 1916, although two flights were left behind in Yorkshire, joining 33 Squadron.

-It retained a mixture of aircraft, with two flights being used for reconnaissance and bombing while the third flight operated fighters.
-When the German battlecruiser Goeben ran aground near outside the Dardanelles after the Battle of Imbros, three 47 Squadron aircraft were sent to attack the stranded ship.
+Whilst in Greece, it retained a mixture of aircraft, with two flights being used for reconnaissance and bombing while the third flight operated fighters.
+When the German battlecruiser Goeben ran aground in the Dardanelles after the Battle of Imbros, three 47 Squadron aircraft were sent to attack the stranded ship.
 Despite continual attacks from these and other aircraft little damage was done to the Goeben owing to the light bombs used.
 On 1 April 1918, the Royal Flying Corps became part of the Royal Air Force, and the fighter flights (by now equipped with the Royal Aircraft Factory S.E.5A) of both 47 Squadron and No. 17 Squadron were detached to form 150 Squadron.
 47 Squadron, now divested of its fighters, and solely equipped with Armstrong Whitworth F.K.8s, was used mainly in the Corps Reconnaissance role, but were used to bomb the retreating Bulgarian forces following the Allied offensive of September 1918.